gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 Additionally, these tools have a performance cost and can make the build process a bit more complex.

+### What about Memory Sanitizer?

+Some commenters have pointed out that there is a sanitizer dedicated to find such issues: [Memory Sanitizer](https://clang.llvm.org/docs/MemorySanitizer.html).

+That's great, but neither Windows nor macOS are supported platforms as of the time of writing, and it does not work with static linking, from the docs.

+So, not really usable in general.

 ## The aftermath

 I wrote a `libclang` plugin at the time to catch other instances of this problem in the codebase at build time: [https://github.com/gaultier/c/tree/master/libclang-plugin](https://github.com/gaultier/c/tree/master/libclang-plugin) .